Every sunrise is full of life

 On May 4, 2011, 6-month-old Regan underwent surgery to place the Berlin Heart.
 James St. Louis, MD, pediatric cardiothoracic surgeon and co-director of The Heart Center at Masonic Children’s Hospital was pleased with the surgery and noted that Regan was the second youngest patient to receive a Berlin Heart.
 As the days progressed, Regan continued to make significant improvements.

-Nora was extremely pleased with the level of care and attention her daughter Regan received during their 71 day hospital stay at Amplatz.
+Nora was extremely pleased with the level of care and attention her daughter Regan received during their 71 day hospital stay.
 Nora noted that the doctors and nurses took the time to answer questions.
 “I felt good about the plan and actively involved in Regan’s day-to-day care.”

 After being on the Berlin Heart for seven weeks, Regan received her heart or “angel heart” as mom Nora calls it.
 She was able to go home to be with her family thirteen days after her transplant.